Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Introduction

 To answer the question, we start by modeling active reasoning as a Partially Observable Markov Decision Process (POMDP).
-Traditional POMDP literature assumes \textit{perfect belief estimate} (e.g., Bayesian filtering) given the past observations~\citep{kaelbling1998planning}.
-When implementing POMDP using LLMs, it requires LLMs to track and model the belief state, which is \textit{inherently imperfect} due to the limited reasoning capabilities of LLMs.
-Under mild assumptions, we show that: under the imperfect belief updates of LLM agents, trajectories are driven into a \emph{Belief-Trap Region} (BTR, Def.~\ref{def:stalling-region-main}), where actions cease to be informative, errors accumulate, and reasoning stagnates (Thm.~\ref{thm:stalling}).
-Furthermore, we demonstrate that the vanilla policy optimization paradigm is fundamentally undermined by such belief-trap dynamics: once trapped, the uninformative tail of the trajectory can contaminate the credit assigned to crucial early-stage actions, and even \emph{invert their estimated gradients} (Thm.~\ref{thm:BTR-inversion}), thereby hindering effective exploration and leading to sub-optimality of the policy optimization.
+Classical POMDP formulations assume {perfect belief estimate} (\textit{e.g.}, via Bayesian filtering) conditioned on past observations~\citep{kaelbling1998planning}. {In contrast, when instantiated with LLM agents, belief tracking must be approximated by the model itself,} which is {inherently imperfect} due to the limited reasoning capabilities of LLMs.
+Under mild assumptions, we show that such imperfect belief updates can lead the rollout trajectories into a \emph{Belief-Trap Region} (BTR, Def.~\ref{def:stalling-region-main}), where actions cease to be informative, errors accumulate, and the reasoning progress stagnates (Thm.~\ref{thm:stalling}).
+Moreover, we show that {standard} policy optimization will be systematically misled by such belief-trap dynamics: once trapped, the uninformative tail of the trajectory can contaminate the credit assigned to crucial early-stage actions, and even \emph{invert their estimated gradients} (Thm.~\ref{thm:BTR-inversion}), thereby hindering effective exploration and leading to suboptimal policies.

-To mitigate the issue, we propose \proj\ (\underline{T}runcating Belief-\underline{T}rapped \underline{T}rajectories), a simple yet effective method that halts trajectories upon detecting entry into the BTR.
-By truncating the uninformative tail, \proj\ preserves the credit assigned to the informative prefix, yielding lower-variance and less-biased gradient estimates (Cor.~\ref{cor:early-truncation}).
-As it is intractable to probe the exact entry to BTR for LLMs, we develop the \proj condition (Def.~\ref{def:t3_condition}) that seeks detectable proxies in the reasoning trace of LLMs.
-We find that it is relatively easy to find highly effective proxy signals for \proj condition, such as detecting repetitive queries, as verified in experiments.
-The simplicity of \proj enables it to be seamlessly integrated into standard policy optimization frameworks (e.g., PPO, GPRO, and GSPO) without altering the underlying algorithm, offering a practical drop-in solution to the credit assignment problem.
+To mitigate {belief-trap dynamics}, we propose \proj\ (\underline{T}runcating Belief-\underline{T}rapped \underline{T}rajectories), a simple yet {principled} method that halts trajectories upon detecting entry into the BTR. {Since the exact onset of the BTR is intractable in LLM agents, we introduce the \proj condition (Def.~\ref{def:t3_condition}), a theory-grounded criterion that characterizes entry into the BTR.
+In practice, this condition is instantiated via observable proxy signals within the reasoning trace.
+Empirically, we find that even simple signals, \textit{e.g.}, redundant queries, proved to be effective indicators of belief trapping.} By truncating the uninformative tail, \proj\ preserves the credit assigned to informative prefixes, resulting in lower-variance and less-biased gradient estimates (Cor.~\ref{cor:early-truncation}).
+Owing to its simplicity, \proj\ can be seamlessly integrated into standard policy optimization frameworks (e.g., PPO, GPRO, and GSPO) without altering the underlying algorithm, providing a practical drop-in solution to the credit assignment problem.